Profhilo – the newest type of skin-renewing injectable – can also be counted among these.

 Common issues face fillers can help address include:

-- Smoothing out lines around nose and mouth
+- Smoothing out lines around the nose and mouth

 - Enhancing and restoring volume to sunken cheeks or temples